Step 1: Plan the size

 For sound guidance and tips for building first-class outdoor dog kennels, we contacted Lisa Peterson, director of communications for the American Kennel Club.
-She gave us design advice and also mentioned some of the most common mistakes.
+She gave us design advice and also mentioned some of the most common mistakes for dog kennel plans.

 We were hoping to get a sizing formula.
 But it turns out there’s no such thing.
 Kennel sizing is based on how much time your dog will be spending in the kennel and how much room you have to spare.
 If your dog is going to be outside all day, he needs a larger kennel so he can run and exercise.
 If you make it too small, he’ll take every opportunity to “get even” with you and your neighbors with nonstop barking and other bad behaviors.
 So larger is better.
 As you can tell kennels for dogs vary for dog to dog.

 For walls and doors, chain link fencing is your best bet (4 ft. tall minimum, and taller if you have a larger dog).
 It’s affordable and easy to assemble, and you can buy premade wall and door sections at any home center.
 Buy a spring-loaded “snap clip” to secure the swing-down latch (some dogs can figure out how to open those latches and escape).

 If your dog is a digger, you’ll have to embed a “direct burial” treated 2×12 below the fence.
 Or bury the fence itself about 1 ft. into the soil (see Figure A).
 Those methods aren’t foolproof, but they’ll usually prevent a “great escape.”
 Screen off any sides that face streets or sidewalks by sliding privacy slats through the fencing.
 That’ll cut down on barking and overall stress.